History of the American League: World War II and desegregation

 Like nearly everything else, Major League Baseball was affected by the United States involvement in World War II.
 Players off of every roster in the American League served in a branch of the United States Military; of 144 major-league starters on Opening Day of 1941, only 26 were still in baseball by 1945.
 More than a thousand current or former major-leaguers served in the military during the war.
 One player, Elmer Gedeon, from the American League was killed in action.
 Gedeon played outfield for the Washington Senators before he joined the United States Army in March 1941.
-Notable players who served from the American League included Ted Williams, Joe DiMaggio, Hank Greenberg and Phil Rizzuto.
+Notable players who served from the American League included Ted Williams, Joe DiMaggio, Bob Feller, Hank Greenberg and Phil Rizzuto.
 On the playing field, scoring was noticeably lower; most players were over 35, or classified 4-F for physical disabilities.
 Due to material restrictions, baseballs were reused, unlike the previous years where the baseball's "sanitary" integrity was kept.

 Jackie Robinson from the National League's Brooklyn Dodgers was the first African American major league player of the 20th century.
 In the American League, the first player to break the color barrier was Larry Doby with the Cleveland Indians in 1947.
 By 1955, there were still two all-Caucasian American League teams, the Detroit Tigers and the Boston Red Sox, compared to just one in the National League.
 Writer Steve Treder from The Hardball Times noted that the fact that the American League employed fewer African Americans led to a discrepancy in talent, giving the National League the upper hand.
 Over the time period of racial desegregation in baseball, the American League had better attendance than the National League for most of the seasons.
 Starting in 1956, the National League began a 33-year streak of attendance superiority over the American League.
 Treder again asserted that the American League failed to desegregate their league as fast and eagerly as the National League, however, he states that by the 1960s the American League started to catch-up.

 The Seattle Mariners were established in 1977 making them one of eight teams either established or moved from 1954 to 1977.